Khushi-Roy-123/Skill-Lift/README.md

 ```

 ---
-*SkillLift is an open-source initiative to bridge the gender gap in tech.*
+*SkillLift is an open-source initiative to bridge the skills gap in tech.*